Things to do in Phu Quoc Vietnam

 Fish Sauce Factory

-Its free to enter, but really and truly – the smell you should be paid for being in there.
+It’s free to enter, but really with that smell, you should be paid for being there.

 In the evening almost every hotel would have an external display of beautiful seafood and meat.
 Your job was just to choose what you wanted and they would barbecue it for you.
 We ate in several places and all were good.
 Our favourite one was also one of the cheapest Noname BBQ (yes that the name).
 The girls loved their pork, which was especially juicy.
 I would have barbecued ladies finger.
 It was all delicious.

 Have you ever visited Cambodia?
 There so many things to do in Siem Reap Read about it.

 Visit Ham Ninh Village – Phu Quoc fishing village

 If you want to see a bit of the everyday life of Vietnamese fishermen, you should visit picturesque Ham Ninh Village.
 Great both for the interest and educational value it also touches the spot with delicious low-price seafood.
 For the brave hearted try sea cucumber soup.
 It tastes great, but when I think how sea cucumbers look – with the girls voices ringing in my ears reminding me that it’s an animal not a plant – the pleasure dulls.
 Fresh crabs and prawns though, were more familiar and even more delicious.

 If you like fishing you can hire a private boat or join fishing boat trip.
 All fishing equipment is included in the price and what you catch depends on your fishing skills and luck.
 Or try a sunset boat tour with evening squid fishing.
 Our girls had tried catching squid in Ha Long Bay but with no luck.